Anushri1903/SQL-Coding/README.md

 # SQL-Coding-

-I will store all codes or documents related to SQL in this repository.
+The basic and advanced concepts of SQL using Postgres in this repository.
+I have also worked upon data cleaning, and manipulation and analysis over a few case studies.